 Kruger National Park in January

-Besides, the oasis of a luxury lodge (personal splash pool, anyone?) is the best place to be in the summer heat.
+Besides, the oasis of a luxury lodge is the best place to be in the summer heat.
 Game drives in these areas deliver better results than self-driving in the Kruger, as the expert game rangers can track animals off the beaten track.

 More available water keeps them from congregating at larger water holes too.
-Birding, however, is great since large numbers of migratory species can be seen.
+Birding safaris, however, are excellent since large numbers of migratory species can be seen.